kmayerb/tcrdist2/docs/CompleteExample.rst

 Introduction
 ############

-This page illustrates the integration of features within the two major classes of tcrdist2.
+This page illustrates the integration of features within tcrdist2.
+There are two major object classes of tcrdist2 that are exposed to the user:

 * **TCRrep** :py:class:`tcrdist.repertoire.TCRrep` - specifies metric and computes distances between members of a TCR repertoire

 * **TCRsubset** :py:class:`tcrdist.subset.TCRsubset` - analyzes epitope specificity for a specific subset of a TCR repertoire

-This example emphasized integration of major features.
-We reserve detailed explanations for separate sections, each with its own page in this documentation.
+Rather than delve into the thicket of details and options available in the program, we focus on one instructive example that illustrates the integration of the program's major features.
+We reserve more detailed explanations for separate sections, each with its own page in this documentation.

 .. tip::
   A note on the syntax used in the following coded examples: we instantiate